marscod/BERT-Sort/README.md

 The reproducibility checklist is available [here](https://github.com/marscod/BERT-Sort/tree/main/Reproducibility%20Checklist.pdf).

 ## Reproducing AutoML Experiments
-Each AutoML folder include a code where it is producing the evaluation results per data set per encoded method per seed.
+Each AutoML folder includes a code where it is producing the evaluation results per data set per encoded method per seed.
 Each folder contains `run.sh` that allows you to run the code.
 The following is a link to each code.
 Requirements can be found in [automl/requirements.txt](https://github.com/marscod/BERT-Sort/tree/main/automl/requirements.txt) and task specification can be found in [automl/task_spec.json](https://github.com/marscod/BERT-Sort/tree/main/automl/task_spec.json).

 - AutoGluon: